 Of course, your tech stack would be nothing without your accounting software.
 Using a cloud software makes the sharing and accessing of employee files much easier.
 A cloud-based accounting software such as Surf Accounts allows your employees and clients to collaborate easily, from wherever they choose to work from.
 By using Surf Accounts, you will be able to access, edit and share documents no matter where you are located.
 You’ll also benefit from:

-Surf Accounts Production is an online accounts production software that helps accountants prepare and produce financial statements wherever and whenever they choose.
+Surf Accounts Production is an Surf Accounts Production that helps accountants prepare and produce financial statements wherever and whenever they choose.
 The system ranks number one in terms of compliance and offers many time-saving solutions such as e-signing, multiple financial statement templates, and a full integration with our bookkeeping platform.
 The cloud software offers everything your practice needs when working remotely.

 While hybrid workers are working longer hours than their office counterparts, hybrid working is still the preferred option.
 This is reflected in the study undertaken by the NUI Galway researchers and the Western Development Commission.
 They found that 49% of respondents are working more hours remotely but 30% would change jobs – even it means a pay cut – if their remote working preferences are not facilitated.